 Two essential facts must be recorded for every deposit or advance:

 In Manager, both facts are recorded simultaneously when the deposit or advance is received.
-To receive a deposit, go to the Receipts & Payments tab and click New Receipt:
+To receive a deposit, go to the Receipts tab and click New Receipt:

-Complete the receipt form as you would for any other receipt.
-Do not select anything in the
+Complete the receipt form as you would for any other receipt:

-Unit price field.
-However, if you wish, enter the quantity and unit price and Manager will calculate a total amount:
+Unit pricefield.
+However, if you wish, enter the quantity and unit price and Manager will calculate a total.

-The receipt will now be added to the applicable bank or cash account’s balance.
-If marked as pending, it will show in the
+The receipt will now be added to the applicable bank or cash account’s balance:

 Clicking on the balance, you can see transactions contributing to it, including the recent deposit:

-You can do the same thing in the Customers tab, with identical results.
+You can do the same thing in the Customers tab, with similar results.

 Whenever a sales invoice is created for a customer, any available net credit in that customer’s Accounts receivable balance will be automatically applied, reducing the balance due on the new sales invoice.

 Deposits and advances cannot be applied on sales recorded only via cash receipts.
 Such transactions are not processed through Accounts receivable, so Manager cannot apply any available balance.
-If you sell to a customer on a cash-and-carry basis, but wish to apply an existing deposit or advance, you must create and receive money against a sales invoice in separate transactions.
+If you sell to a customer on a cash-and-carry basis, but wish to apply an existing deposit or advance, you must create a sales invoice and receive money against it in separate transactions.